The German Curriculum focuses on three major periods.

 Admission to the Major

-To become a German studies major, a student should have no grade lower than a B in any course taken in the department.
+To become a German studies major, a student should have no grade lower than a B in any language course taken in the department.
 All German language courses below the 300-level counted toward the major must be taken for a letter grade.
 The department recognizes the diversity of student interests and goals by giving its majors great flexibility in designing their programs of study.
 Students should work closely with their major advisors to put together coherent courses of study and assure that they will make steady progress toward mastery of the German language.
 The department strongly recommends that majors fulfill Stages I and II of the General Education Expectations.

 The German studies major requires satisfactory completion of nine credits’ worth of courses.
-At least five credits must be earned in courses taught in German above the level of GRST211, with at least three of the five being GRST seminars at the 300-level or courses taken at a university in Germany.
+At least six credits must be earned in courses taught in German above the level of GRST102, with at least three of the six being GRST seminars at the 300-level or courses taken at a university in Germany.
 The remaining three courses may be in either English or German.
 All German language courses below the 300-level counted toward the major must be taken for a letter grade.
 Majors are strongly encouraged to spend a semester or a summer participating in an approved program in Germany.
 We encourage students to study at our Smith/Wesleyan program in Hamburg during their spring semester of the sophomore or junior year.
 Courses taken there count toward the major, provided the subject matter is relevant to German studies and the instruction and assignments are in German.
-A maximum of three courses in one semester or five courses in two semesters taken in Germany may be counted toward the major.
-For students who have not taken GRST213, one credit of intensive language instruction in Germany may count toward the major.
+A maximum of four courses in one semester or six courses in two semesters taken in Germany, may be counted toward the major.
+For students who have not taken GRST213, one credit of intensive language instruction in Germany, may count toward the major.
 Before enrolling in courses in Germany, students must obtain approval from their major advisor.
 Students must take at least one 300-level German studies course at Wesleyan upon their return.
 Please note GRST101 and GRST102 do not count towards the German Studies minor.

 The German studies major is designed to allow students to explore the rich and diverse cultures of the German-speaking countries through a flexible interdisciplinary program that stimulates the students’ creative and critical capacities and can serve as the basis for future academic or professional study or employment.